The Best of Commerce Video (And Why It Works So Well)

 Through all the necessities for innovation and quick digital transformation, we’ve seen a few stand out retailers and eCommerce platforms stepping forward quickly with shoppable technology, not only meeting but elevating consumer expectations and crafting customer experiences that give careful consideration to each part of the purchase journey.
 As no surprise, shoppable video is the direction they are looking in

 InsideRetail noted a recent study showing 41% of its viewers add products to their cart as a result of interactive video.
 Not only that, but 91% of buyers are also looking for more interactive content online.

 As an ode to the innovators, we’ve compiled a list of the best shoppable experiences we’ve seen come to life so far this year.
 Track through as we take a look at innovation in retail and more importantly, why it works.

 According to NBC, the platform allows consumers to shop products across the network’s content, whether digital, linear, or social.
 As noted by NBCUniversal’s executive vice president for marketing and advertising creative, Josh Feldman, this product has been on the roadmap for a while and is being ramped up in response to COVID-19.
 A move aimed at supporting retailers through the tough economic environment by waiving NBCUniversal’s technology and cart fees for products purchased through Checkout.

 “This is a really unique opportunity for a native shopping experience embedded in content,” Feldman said.

-Why it works: Launching in June, the power of NBCUniversal’s new checkout platform is set to elevate the standard of what shoppable can do by allowing users to click and purchase without ever leaving the site, delivering on a multilayered experience without content interruption.
+Why it works: Launched in June, the power of NBCUniversal’s new checkout platform has elevated the standard of what shoppable can do by allowing users to click and purchase without ever leaving the site, delivering on a multilayered experience without content interruption.